Proposal rejected for Ohio State student apartments in place of church, campus bar - NewsBreak

 COLUMBUS, Ohio ( WCMH ) – A campus bar frequented by Ohio State University students and Buckeyes fans has been spared a fatal blow – for now.

 The University Area Commission rejected a proposed 8-story student apartment complex on the northwest corner of Lane Avenue and High Street at its January meeting Wednesday night.
-After emphatic public commentary and lengthy discussions among commissioners, the commission voted 11-4 to send developers back to the drawing board.Close
+After emphatic public commentary and lengthy discussions among commissioners, the commission voted 11-4 to send developers back to the drawing board.‘Will Not Raise Taxes’: Washington Township fire renewal levy on May ballot

 Representatives from American Campus Communities, a Texas-based real estate company specializing in off-campus student housing, have pitched iterations of the development project to the University Area Commission Zoning Committee since September.
 Originally proposed to be a pair of 12- and 9-story buildings standing at nearly 100 feet tall, the latest proposal outlined an 8-story, 560-bed development with room for the University Baptist Church on the first floor.